MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Global resources

 These resources live in the application landing zone subscription(s).
 Global resources are non-ephemeral and share the lifetime of the system.
-The Azure services and their configuration remain the same as the **baseline architecture**.
+The Azure services and their configuration remain the same as the [**baseline global resources**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform#global-resources).

-> For more information, see [**Global resources**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform#global-resources).

 ### Regional monitoring resources

 These resources live in the application landing zone subscription(s).
 Monitoring data for global resources and regional resources are stored independently.
 A single, centralized observability store isn't recommended because it can potentially be a single point of failure.
-The Azure services and their configuration remain the same as the **baseline architecture**.
+The Azure services and their configuration remain the same as the [**baseline monitoring resources**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#observability-resources).

-> [!IMPORTANT]
-> There are dependencies on the platform-owned monitoring resources that must be considered as you are developing a health model for this architecture.
-See the [Monitoring considerations](#monitoring-considerations) section.

-> For more information, see [baseline monitoring resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#observability-resources).
+> For more information, see the [Monitoring considerations](#monitoring-considerations) section.

 ### Regional networking resources

 These resources live in both the platform landing zone subscriptions and the application landing zone subscription(s).
-The **baseline architecture** deploys all resources owned by the application team.
+The **baseline architecture** deploys all resources owned by you.
 However in this architecture, networking resources are provided through the [Connectivity subscription](/azure/cloud-adoption-framework/ready/azure-best-practices/traditional-azure-networking-topology) provisioned as part of the platform landing zone.
-Consider these resources to be non-ephemeral.

-> [!IMPORTANT]
-> The stamp depends on these platform-owned resources. **Azure Virtual Network** provides a shared environment, **Azure Firewall** inspects all egress traffic, and **On-premises gateway** connects to on-premises network through a VPN device or ExpressRoute circuit.
-See the [Networking considerations](#networking-considerations) section.
+> For more information, see the [Networking considerations](#networking-considerations) section.

 ### Regional stamp resources

 These resources live in the application landing zone subscription(s).
-These resources live in the application landing zone subscription.
 The resources are part of a _deployment stamp_ and intended to be ephemeral to provide more resiliency, scale, and proximity to users.
 These resources share nothing with resources in another region.
 They share [global resources](#global-resources) between each other.

-> [!IMPORTANT]
-> **Azure Virtual Networks** are pre-provisioned in the landing zone subscriptions by the platform team.
-It's the only part of the stamp that is non-ephemeral.
-The workload deployment references the existing network and provisions the resources, connecting to subnets defined by the application team.
-See the [Networking considerations](#networking-considerations) section.

-Other Azure services and their configuration remain the same as the **baseline architecture**.
+Most Azure services and their configuration remain the same as the [**baseline stamp architecture**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform#deployment-stamp-resources), except for the networking resources.
+Those resources pre-provisioned by the platform team.

-> For more information, see [**Regional stamp resources**](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform#deployment-stamp-resources).
+> For more information, see the [Networking considerations](#networking-considerations) section.

 ### External resources